 To enable us to create programmes of reach and scale, we have developed our own approach to developing talent in the charitable sector turning drive and ambition into strategic fundraising expertise, entrepreneurship and leadership for charities and social enterprises, including funder organisations and philanthropists.
-We are grateful to Unltd for supporting this work via a Fast Growth award.

 The Cause4 model of talent development is experiential and stretching, giving participants extensive hands-on learning, mentoring and coaching, as well as access to a range of training opportunities focused on developing creativity, pro-activity, innovation and vision whilst being firmly rooted in best practice and ‘real life’ activity.

 There are three main strands of our talent development programme:

 - Guildhall School of Music & Drama Creative Entrepreneurs

 Cause4 Entrepreneurs are entrepreneurial-minded graduates and school leavers with a drive to make a difference to charities and social enterprises.